Christian businesspeople are winning their co-workers to the Lord at a record rate. God wants to work in your workplace!

 At Riverview Community Bank in Elk River, Minnesota, employees pray regularly for customers.
-Since the bank opened its doors at least, 54 miracles have occurred and 60 people have received the Lord during business hours.
+Since the bank opened its doors 18 months ago, 54 miracles have occurred and 60 people have received the Lord during business hours.
 A hotel chain in the Philippines offers intercession to customers as part of its regular services, reaping thousands of salvations.
-A European corporation has designated a chair in the boardroom as "Jesus' chair."
+A European corporation has designated a chair in the boardroom as “Jesus’ chair.”
 When faced with perplexing corporate matters, the leaders go to the Lord for guidance.
 One such inquiry resulted in a $1 billion contract!

 These examples illustrate a growing phenomenon: ministry in the marketplace, where the power and presence of God are employed to change not only lives but also the marketplace itself.
 It’s church in the marketplace!

-The marketplace is made up of the three arteries through which the life of society flows--business, education and government.
+The marketplace is made up of the three arteries through which the life of society flows–business, education and government.
 It constitutes the heart of a city.
-To transform the city, its heart--the marketplace--must experience transformation.
+To transform the city, its heart–the marketplace–must experience transformation.

 To some this may seem like an extra-biblical concept.
 Does God expect the church to bring transformation to cities and nations?